Nanolx/NanoDroid/README.md

 For **microG** to work, your ROM needs to have signature spoofing enabled (or a **deodexed** ROM to patch yourself).

-If your ROM does **not** have signature spoofing support, you can manually patch it using either
+If your ROM does **not** have signature spoofing support, you can manually patch it either
-  * the on-device Patcher zip (needs a full ROM start first, as it requires dalvik-cache to be in place)
+  * flashing the on-device Patcher zip
+     * versions up to *13.0* require to boot into the ROM once before patching
+     * versions starting from *13.1* no longer require to boot ROM once before patching
-  * the `framework-patcher` script (found in the git repository)
+  * running the `framework-patcher` script
      * use from your PC or laptop while your device is in TWRP.
 This shell script for GNU Bash (and compatible shells) works on unixoid operating systems like GNU/Linux, BSD or MacOS.
 It automizes the process of downloading Haystack [> GitHub](https://github.com/Lanchon/haystack), pulling files from phone, patching and installing the modified `services.jar` on the device.

 Both patchers support installing the patched `services.jar` into the following locations: